 Apollo, Pimco in talks to buy Credit Suisse SPG assets.
 (FS)

-Credit Suisse Group, lining up the pieces of a sweeping overhaul, is in advanced talks with a group of investing giants including Apollo Global Management to sell at least part of its securitized products business, Bloomberg
+Credit Suisse Group, lining up the pieces of a sweeping overhaul, is in advanced talks with a group of investing giants including Apollo Global Management to sell at least part of its securitized products business, Bloomberg reported.

 The coalition of potential buyers also includes fund manager Pacific Investment Management.
 Selling the profitable though capital-intensive business would be a key step for the Swiss lender looking to downsize its investment bank and help pay for other restructuring moves being unveiled on Thursday.